 Because of the loan given to you by the broker, your profits can be magnified when trading on margin, as you can trade much larger amounts than you would with your own money.
 However, in the same way that your profits can be magnified, your losses can also be magnified, and you could lose all you invested.

 Leveraged products allow you to take a long or short position in a financial market.
-If you believe the price of an asset will go up, you buy (or go ‘long’).
-Similarly, if you think the price of an asset will go down, you sell (or go ‘short’).
+If you believe the price of an asset will go up, you buy (or “go long”).
+Similarly, if you think the price of an asset will go down, you open a sell position (or “go short”).

 There are several ways to trade on margin in the UK, including via contracts for difference (CFDs), forex, options, spread bets, and futures.